SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 Follow the instructions to set up log collection:

 1. RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, and none.
-For details, visit the [RabbitMQ documentation](https://www.rabbitmq.com/logging.html#log-levels).
-For the dashboards to work properly, the log level needs to be set to **debug**.
+For more information, refer to the [RabbitMQ documentation](https://www.rabbitmq.com/logging.html#log-levels).
+To make sure the dashboard work properly, the log level needs to be set to **debug**.
 Default log level is **info**.
 All logging settings are located in [RabbitMQ.conf](https://www.rabbitmq.com/logging.html).
 2. Configure RabbitMQ to write log lines to a local file.
 By default, RabbitMQ logs are stored in `/var/log/rabbitmq/rabbit@<hostname>.log`.
 The default directory for log files is listed in the `RabbitMQ.conf` file.
 To configure the log output destination to a log file, use one of the following settings, either in the [configuration file](https://www.rabbitmq.com/logging.html).
 Edit or create `/etc/rabbitmq/rabbitmq.conf` file config:
   ```
   log.dir = /var/log/rabbitmq